ruudk/readme-examples-sync-hook/README.md

 ### Syncing Source Code

-To sync a code example with a source file, add a comment before your code block:
+To sync a code example with a source file, add a comment before your code block.
+The language identifier (e.g., `php`, `graphql`, `javascript`) is automatically inferred from the file extension:

 ````markdown
 <!-- source: examples/demo.php -->